liquid2-org/draft-liquid2-spec/README.md

 ### Variables

-Every variable is a query following [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535) syntax and semantics (See [discussion](https://github.com/liquid2-org/draft-liquid2-spec/discussions/1)).
+<s>Every variable is a query following [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535) syntax and semantics (See [discussion](https://github.com/liquid2-org/draft-liquid2-spec/discussions/1)).</s>

+After a couple different implementations and some performance profiling, we have chosen to stick with simpler paths rather than more complex JSONPath queries.
+We could accept some reduction in parsing performance, considering the extra complexity, but not a reduction in render performance.
+We're assuming that most template authors would not use advanced queries, if they were available and, ultimately, the drop in performance is not worth it for a little-used feature.

 ### Whitespace Control